 The Red River Gorge here in Daniel Boone National Forest has a handful of lodging options.
 From the rustic Hemlock Lodge near Natural Bridge State Resort Park to tents sites in Middle Fork Campground.

 However, for those visitors who want to make the most of their visit to the Geological Area, there are more upscale options available.

-Of course, the best option here (in our opinion) is the Cliffview Resort.
-At the Resort, guests have four different lodging options.
+Of course, the best option here (in our opinion) is Cliffview.
+At the Cliffview, guests have four different lodging options.

 Archaeology in Red River Gorge

 Paleo-Indians were among the first humans to discover the Red River Gorge.
 These people came around about 13,000 years ago during a time when glaciers covered much of the northern part of the country.
 They hunted wooly mammoths and mastodons along with many of the other animals found in abundance in Kentucky.